liufengting/FTPopOverMenu/README.md

 # More

+* If you like it, or maybe wanna use it in your own projects, please give me a `star`.
-Looking for another way of doing this?
-Take a look at `FTPopMenu` at [here](https://github.com/liufengting/FTPopMenu).
-It was another way of show pop over menus, which is wrapped from UIPopoverViewController.
+* Looking for another way of doing this?
+Take a look at my another [FTPopMenu at here](https://github.com/liufengting/FTPopMenu).
+It was another way of showing pop over menus, which is wrapped from `UIPopoverViewController`, and more genetic and more good-looking.
 Feel free to try it.

 <img src="https://raw.githubusercontent.com/liufengting/FTPopMenu/master/ScreenShots/ScreenShots2.png" width="400"/>

-## License
+# License

 `FTPopOverMenu` is available under the `MIT` license.
 See the `LICENSE` file for more info.